U.S. Military Agency Faces Backlash Over Tactless Bomb Tweet On New Year’s Eve

 “#TimesSquare tradition rings in the #NewYear by dropping the big ball … if ever needed, we are #ready to drop something much, much bigger,” the original tweet read.
 “Watch to the end! @AFGlobalStrike @Whiteman_AFB #Deterrence #Assurance #CombatReadyForce #PeacelsOurProfession”

 The accompanying embedded video showed footage of a B-2 stealth bomber.
-As the words “STEALTH,” “READY” and “LETHAL” flashed across the screen in the video, the aircraft released bombs that plummet to the ground and land with a fiery explosion upon contact.
+As the words “STEALTH,” “READY,” and “LETHAL” flashed across the screen in the video, the aircraft released bombs which plummeted to the ground to land in a fiery explosion upon contact.

-The post and a video went live and stayed up for a bit until it was removed.
-The military agency issued an apology for the tweet, reported The Washington Post.
+The post and accompanying video went live, and stayed up for a while until it was removed.
+The military agency issued an apology for the tweet, reported the Washington Post.

 “We admittedly erred in connecting it to New Year’s Eve festivities, and we apologize,” said Meghan M. Liemburg-Archer, a U.S. Strategic Command spokeswoman.
 “We remain dedicated to the security of America and our allies.”